skylerparr/anna_lang/README.md

 - [ ] need to update the sepia library to be a bit more like a compiler and not a CLI
 - [x] create a configuration method for adding applications to a project
 - [x] after creating a configuration method, that leads into external libraries to be loaded or compiled in
-- [] create a dependency graph and create an intelligent way to compile cppia libraries without compiling the entire binary
+- [ ] create a dependency graph and create an intelligent way to compile cppia libraries without compiling the entire binary

 # Language features (in progress)

 - [ ] Modules
 - [x] Functions
 - [x] Basic types: Arrays, Maps, Lists, Tuples, Strings, Ints, Floats, Atoms
-- [ ] Type checking (In progress)
+- [x] Type checking.
+Type inference with casts
 - [x] Anonymous functions
 - [ ] Keyword Lists
 - [x] Function Overloading
-- [ ] Custom Types
+- [x] Custom Types
 - [x] Function head pattern matching
-- [ ] Pattern matching on assignment
+- [x] Pattern matching on assignment
 - [ ] Macros
 - [x] Tail call recursion
 - [x] Actor Model